 What kind of gloves should you get for the Hatton Heavy Bag?

-This is definitely a bag where you’ll need to get a pair of gloves, if you’ve not already got some.
-There’s really two choices with this: smaller bag mitts or larger 16oz gloves.
+This is definitely a bag where you’ll need to get a pair of gloves if you’ve not already got some.
+There are really two choices with this: smaller bag mitts or larger 16oz gloves.
 For the heavy bag, and especially if you’re new to striking, go for the larger gloves.

 They have more padding and will be way kinder on your hands.
 While they are a bit clunkier, you’ll get a better workout in less time and your fingers, knuckles will be better padded.

 - Who is Ricky Hatton?
 Learn about one of boxing’s greats on Wikipedia

 - Check out our multigym with punching bag guide

 - Find out what Ricky is up to on his Twitter page

 - There’s a fantastic thread on the Sherdog boxing Forum all about Heavybag round training

 - Wondering how many calories you can burn boxing?
 Check out this article on Coach Mag